yingweiwo

 Additional Infomation

-It has been estimated that 5-10% of adults globally suffer from chronic cough, which is defined as a cough lasting longer than eight weeks.
-A subset of these patients remain symptomatic despite thorough investigation and treatment, termed refractory chronic cough (RCC) if they have a cough that does not respond to conventional treatment or unexplained chronic cough (UCC) when no diagnosable cause for the cough can be determined.
-Existing treatments for chronic cough have been associated with considerable side effects, in particular opioids such as [codeine] or [dextromethorphan].
-Gefapixant is a novel antagonist of the P2X3 receptor that works to reduce the cough reflex in patients with chronic cough.
-It received approval in both Japan and Switzerland in 2022 for the treatment of adult patients with RCC and UCC, and received subsequent approval in the EU in September 2023 for the same indications.
-It is the first therapy to be approved for the treatment of RCC or UCC in the EU.
+It is estimated that 5% to 10% of adults worldwide suffer from chronic cough, defined as a cough lasting more than eight weeks.
+Some patients experience persistent symptoms despite thorough examination and treatment; if the cough is unresponsive to conventional treatments, it is called refractory chronic cough (RCC); if the definite cause of the cough cannot be determined, it is called unexplained chronic cough (UCC).
+Existing treatments for chronic cough have significant side effects, especially opioids such as codeine or dextromethorphan.
+Gefapixant is a novel P2X3 receptor antagonist that reduces the cough reflex in patients with chronic cough.
+It was approved in Japan and Switzerland in 2022 for the treatment of adults with RCC and UCC, and in the European Union in September 2023 for the same indication.
+It is the first therapy approved in the EU for the treatment of renal cell carcinoma (RCC) or ulcerative colon cancer (UCC).

-Gefapixant is indicated in adult patients for the treatment of refractory or unexplained chronic cough.
+Gefapixant is indicated for the treatment of refractory or unexplained chronic cough in adults.

-Lyfnua is indicated in adults for the treatment of refractory or unexplained chronic cough.
+Lyfnua is indicated for the treatment of refractory or unexplained chronic cough in adults.

 Mechanism of Action

-Gefapixant is a selective antagonist of P2X3 receptors, with some activity against the P2X2/3 receptor subtype.
-P2X3 receptors are ATP-gated ion channels found on sensory C fibers of the vagus nerve in the airways.
-Under inflammatory conditions, ATP is released from airway mucosal cells where it can subsequently bind to P2X3 receptors on C fibers.
-The activation of vagal C fibers is perceived as an urge to cough and initiates a cough reflex.
-Gefapixant inhibits the binding of ATP to P2X3 receptors, thereby reducing excessive C fiber activation by extracellular ATP and dampening the subsequent cough reflex.
+Gefapixant is a selective P2X3 receptor antagonist with some activity against P2X2/3 receptor subtypes.
+P2X3 receptors are ATP-gated ion channels located on the sensory C fibers of the vagus nerve in the airway.
+Under inflammatory conditions, ATP is released from airway mucosal cells and subsequently binds to P2X3 receptors on C fibers.
+Activation of vagal C fibers generates a cough impulse and initiates the cough reflex.
+Gefapixant inhibits the binding of ATP to P2X3 receptors, thereby reducing the excessive activation of C fibers by extracellular ATP and inhibiting the subsequent cough reflex.

 Pharmacodynamics